-Well-researched stories from Aeon, Science Magazine, and other publications that bridge the gap between news and scholarship.
+Well-researched stories from The Conversation, Eos, and other great publications that bridge the gap between news and scholarship.

 Believing in ghosts wasn’t a class marker until the 1820s, when suddenly the educated classes tried to convince the masses that these apparitions were delusions.

 Sand dunes act as shock absorbers during hurricanes, both when the storms hit and while reestablishing roots (literally) in the aftermath.

 The discovery of oil near Wichita Falls in 1911 not only brought money to the Texas town, it brought a swindler who promised the sky(scraper).

 Across thousands of images, Portland State University's yearbooks captured both society's upheaval and the city's cultural metamorphosis.

 Guy de Maupassant’s spooky story "The Horla" captured French anxieties about race, foreigners, and contagious diseases.

 Cyanea pohaku, the extinction of which can be traced to human interventions in the environment, was gone before we had a chance to really study it.

 Many aspects of Freddy Krueger's backstory and actions in A Nightmare on Elm Street echo portrayals of the folkloric bogeyman who targets children.

 Finding a tiny planet around bright stars dozens or hundreds of light-years from Earth is extremely difficult.